ceodev18/powerflex-backend/README.md

 ## Installation
 1. Clone the repository.
 2. Install dependencies using `yarn install`.
+3. Execute `cp .env.example .env` and uncomment the db setup needed (docker or local)
+4. Database is deployed but docker-compose but also i'm attaching credentials for external cloud database for testing purpose.

 ## Usage
 - To run the application locally, use `yarn start:dev`.